5 Pitfalls For Staying Sane During the Two-Week Wait (TWW)

 Why is the TWW so tough?

 These two weeks are so exciting and full of anticipation, but they can also be stressful and seem to drag on for eternity.
-If you’re anything like me, your mind might fill with questions like:
+Your mind might fill with questions like:

 - Was the egg successfully fertilized?